shabin5785/Golang_notes/GO_5.md

 for each package and command instead of throwing it away.
 Compiled packages are saved beneath the $GOPATH/pkg direc tor y corresponding to the src direc tor y in which the source resides, and command executables are saved in the $GOPATH/bin direc tor y.
+Thereafter, go build and go install do not run the compiler for those packages and commands if they have not changed, mak ing subsequent bui lds much faster.
+For convenience, go build i installs the packages that are dep endencies of the bui ld target.